jsguides

 1. Precision — The constant is defined to full floating-point precision by the JavaScript engine

-2. Readability — Code clearly expresses the mathematical concept rather than a magic number
+2. Readability — Code clearly expresses the mathematical concept instead of a magic number

 3. Standardization — Matches standard mathematical notation in formulas and textbooks